 Minor Grand Trine

-A Minor Grand Trine (also called the Wedge or Small Talent Triangle) is three planets forming a triangle: two of them in opposition (180°), with a third planet trine (120°) to one and sextile (60°) to the other.
-The pattern combines a single tension axis with built-in resolution channels, producing focused talent that has to work with one specific friction.
+A Minor Grand Trine (also called the Small Talent Triangle) is three planets forming a triangle: two of them in trine (120°), with a third planet sextile (60°) to both ends of that trine.
+The pattern combines an easy support base with one apex outlet and can be read as focused capacity that becomes useful through the apex planet.

 Why the pattern reads as focused talent

 Read B's sign and house first.
-That tells you the mode of resolution and where it lands in the life.
-A Mercury in position B mediates through communication.
-A Saturn in position B mediates through discipline and time.
-A Jupiter in position B mediates through belief or expansion.
+That tells you the mode of expression and where it lands in the life.
+A Mercury in position B expresses through communication.
+A Saturn in position B expresses through discipline and time.
+A Jupiter in position B expresses through belief or expansion.
 The character of B defines what the pattern actually does.

 How the pattern shows up under transit

-Transits to the opposition (A or C) activate the tension.
+Transits to the trine base (A or C) stir the available resource.
 The native responds by pulling on B, often without realizing that B is what they are using.
-These activations tend to produce the native's most visible work in the pattern's life area, because the opposition forces action and B makes the action available.
+These activations tend to reveal where the pattern can become visible work.

 Transits to B directly work differently.
-They alter the tool rather than the problem, so the native often emerges from a transit to B with a changed approach to the same underlying axis.
-Over a long time horizon, repeated transits to B refine how the pattern operates even though the opposition itself stays constant.
+They alter the tool rather than the resource, so the native often emerges from a transit to B with a changed approach to the same underlying capacity.
+Over a long time horizon, repeated transits to B refine how the pattern operates.

 Focused talent, not total ease

 The Minor Grand Trine gets called the Small Talent Triangle because it produces narrow competence rather than broad ease.
-A Grand Trine flows in three directions; a Minor Grand Trine flows in one specific channel defined by the opposition's axis plus B's mediation.
+A Grand Trine flows in three directions; a Minor Grand Trine flows through one specific apex channel.
 Natives often report being noticeably good at exactly one thing rather than being generally capable.

 The cost and the benefit of narrowness are the same thing.
 The narrowness makes the pattern trainable: the native can point their development at the specific axis the triangle defines and build real depth there.
 The tradeoff is that capacities outside the triangle get less natural support.
 Natives with Minor Grand Trines usually have to work harder in unrelated life domains than their signature competence would suggest.
 The trap is assuming the ease in one domain should generalize; the advantage is that when it does not generalize, the native already knows which channel to pour effort into.